satishvis/techblog/content/posts/ArchUpdateLock.md

 # If your Arch Package manager gets locked

+This is an issue that I have encountered multiple times.
 Sometimes the @arch linux package gets locked so we need to unlock it using `sudo rm /var/lib/pacman/db.lck``